Recycling waste from industrial processes.

 CalciTech's new process overcomes the problem of impurities that has hitherto hindered the re-use of these minerals.
 The new process uses CalciTech's original technology for treating waste lime and applies it to solve a growing environmental problem.
 Trials have been successfully completed with waste from a range of paper mills.
-The Specialty Calcium Carbonate produced from this waste is of high brightness and low abrasivity.
+The Sustainable Calcium Carbonate produced from this waste is of high brightness and low abrasivity.

-Carbide lime is one of the original calcium raw material sources evaluated for use in the CalciTech SCC process.
+Carbide lime is one of the original calcium waste material sources evaluated for use in the CalciTech SCC process.
 This material is a waste by-product composed of impure calcium hydroxide that arises from the production of acetylene gas through the reaction of calcium carbide (CaC2) with water.

 The calcium carbide is produced by heating coke and low quality quicklime to very high temperature in an electric arc furnace.
 The end product is typically only 80% pure with significant quantities of lime impurities and unreacted coke present.
 After the generation of acetylene gas, these calcium carbide impurities end up in the carbide lime, which, in turn, is usually disposed of in large landfills and lagoons.